Areopaguaworkshop/citation/README.md

 # Citation Extractor

 A powerful, LLM-driven tool to automatically extract citation information from PDFs, web pages, and local media files.
-It generates structured citation data in JSON and YAML formats and can format bibliographies using various citation styles.
+It generates structured citation data in CSL-JSON format and can format bibliographies using various citation styles.

 ## Features